SymfonyCasts/symfony7/sfcasts/autowiring.md

 bin/console debug:autowiring
 ```

 And... check it out!
 This configuration added a brand new service - `iss_location_pool` - which has the *same* `CacheInterface` as `cache.app`.
 Back over in `src/Controller/MainController.php`, inside `homepage()`, let's change this variable name to `$issLocationPool` and keep the `CacheInterface` typehint the same.
 Copy that variable name and, down here, paste.
-This is called "named autowiring" - where our service container looks at the variable name *and* its typehint to implement the correct service.
-We can also see this with our `logger` service, but it's pretty rare.
+This is called "named autowiring" - where our service container looks at the variable name *and* its typehint to innject the correct service.
+It's pretty rare, but we can also see this with our `logger` service.

 Back at our browser, refresh the page and check the cache profile.
 Here's our `iss_location_pool` and our `iss_location_data` is written to that pool.
 If we ever need to *clear* the cache for this pool, over in our terminal, run: